alexkinsella/TGT_realtime/README.md

 ## License and Citation

 Licensed under the **MIT License**.
 If you use this software, please cite it appropriately.
-(Add DOI once available.)
+(Add DOI)

 ---